 The requirements to earn this certificate and digital badge are:

-Attending 4 of the 5 following one-day programs within the spring semester:
+Attending the following one-day programs within the spring semester:

 Completing a facilitator evaluated post-program project to demonstrate proof of knowledge of the concepts gained from the business acumen programs included in this certificate.